petepm/Singleton/lyrics.md

 Slow down now baby
 I'm just not ready for that kind of commitment
-You want to share Flixnet passwords?
+You want to share passwords?

 ## Solo